10 Cool And Unusual Things To Do In Alabama In 2022

 1. Drive-Through Arts And Antiques Gallery

-Created in 2014 by Butch Anthony, the collector and artist Museum Of Wonder was built to control all the crowd that would gather in the museum before.
-Made from shipping containers stacked creatively, this is a must-visit if you are looking for things to do in mobile Alabama.
+Created in 2014 by Butch Anthony, the collector, and artist Museum Of Wonder was built to control all the crowd that would gather in the museum before.

 2. Claim Some ‘Unclaimed’ Bagged

-But after that time period ends, you can buy off unclaimed luggage and all the contents inside.
 First started in 1970, the Unclaimed Luggage Center has gradually expanded into a full-fledged store where you can claim many unusual items, from ordinary items to weird things like a rattlesnake, the options are many.

 3. Visit The Natural Bridge Of Alabama

-Alabama is home to several historically significant landmarks, and one such landmark is the natural bridge that is at least 200 million years old.
 Formed from iron ore and sprawling sandstone, the bridge is located near the William Bankhead National Forest.
-Spanning a small cave area, the bridge is 60 ft. high and 148 ft. long.
+Spanning a small cave area, it is 60 ft. high and 148 ft. long.

-Identified as a national park only in 1954, the area has been home to Native Americans for several hundred years.
-An Indian head is carved a few meters away from the curved formation of the bridge.
-It is assumed to be the head of some important Indian chieftain, but till date, it is not known who created the same or the purpose behind the act.
+A few meters away from the bridge’s curved formation, an Indian head is carved.
+Furthermore, it is assumed to be the head of an important Indian chieftain, but to date, it is not known who created it or the purpose behind the act.

 4. Head Over To Neversink

-A striking geological wonder inspiring climbers and photographers from across the world, Neversink is one remarkable pit located in northern Alabama.
 It is a type of sinkhole and cave blended together.
 While the opening is 40 ft. wide, the floor at the bottom happens to be twice the size of the opening.
 But that’s not the most dramatic bit.

 The 162 ft. drop is perhaps the most intriguing part of this natural attraction.
 And that’s not all.
 While the Summer witnesses lush fern vegetation, the Winter witnesses ice sheets, and the Spring season experiences ribbony waterfalls inside the sinkhole.
-The Southeastern Cave Conservancy is in charge of looking after this attraction after becoming the purchaser of the property outright in 1995.

 Click Here To Read This: Cocoa Beach – Weather, Map, Resort, News